eislab-cps/synctree/README.md

 7. **Special case:** If conflicting nodes are of different types (e.g. one is Map, another is Literal), convert both to **Array** form and merge:
     - Combine the conflicting values into an Array.
     - Sort the Array entries using `ownerID` as a deterministic ordering key across replicas.

+A drawback of this approach is that conflicting changes may be overwritten in some cases (as is typical with LWW strategies).
+A potential future enhancement is to append conflicting versions to the tree, allowing users or applications to manually review and resolve conflicts where necessary.

 ## Supported Tree Operations
 ### Node Operations